jmoggridge/ottawabeaches/README.md

 #### A six-step process from USGS to create the modelling system**

-This is the guide I am using to create the prediction tool. see here: https://www.epa.gov/beach-tech/six-key-steps-developing-and-using-predictive-tools-your-beach.
-Below is the checklist and my notes about Ottawa beaches and how I'm applying the information from the USGS guide; through this I build the case for the predictive tool.
-Many other places have developed their tools with this guide and often it has been grad students (like me) doing the work for thesis projects.
+I am using [this guide from USGS](https://www.epa.gov/beach-tech/six-key-steps-developing-and-using-predictive-tools-your-beach) to create the FIB prediction tool for Ottawa beaches.
+Many other places have developed their tools with this guide and often it has been grad students (like me) doing the testing and/or modelling work for thesis projects, in collaboration with local beach administrators.

+Below is documentation of my process through their checklist (*italics*).
+I've added notes with information about Ottawa beaches and how I'm applying the information from the USGS guide.
+The process will eventually build the case for a predictive model or demonstrate why it isn't appropriate for Ottawa beaches, given the data (we'll find out!).

-**1. Evaluate the appropriateness of a FIB predictive tool**
+**1. *Evaluate the appropriateness of a FIB predictive tool***
-  - *Is there a need for the tool?*
+  - [x] *Is there a need for the tool?*
     - Ottawa beaches often close due to large E. coli counts (10% of total beach-days 2014-2019); recreational swimming carries the some risk of illness that we would like to minimize through closures while still maximizing safe swimming days.
     - The current daily testing system assumes a 'persistence model' with FIB remaining roughly constant over the testing interval (24hr)
        - in short: The advisory for today is based on yesterday's FIB.
 We don't *know* current level of risk for today.